alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 You need to activate this number.
 For this you need to install [Google Fi](https://play.google.com/store/apps/details?id=com.google.android.apps.tycho) on your phone.

-Unfortunately this app isn't available when you outside USA.
+Unfortunately this app isn't available when you're outside the USA.

 Nevertheless, you have several options:

 1. go to USA and activate there
 2. install VPN on your phone, for example [TunnelBear VPN](https://play.google.com/store/apps/details?id=com.tunnelbear.android), clean cache on your phone and turn off location. (probably it won't work, because Google detects VPN connection).
-3. if you have 2 devices, install VPN on the first device and connect second one using phone's hotspot. (probably won't work nether)
+3. if you have 2 devices, install VPN on the first device and connect second one using phone's hotspot. (probably won't work either)
 4. download and install app APK from [APKMirror](https://www.apkmirror.com/) or [APKPure](https://apkpure.com/).

 Other catch: on top of $20 monthly fee you'll have to pay additional 20 cents per minute outside the US.